 |Course Code||COUN 6202||Course||Theories, Treatment, and Case Management of Addiction||Credits||(5 cr.)|

 |Course Code||COUN 6204||Course||Assessment in Counseling and Addiction||Credits||(5 cr.)|

 Students in this course explore treatment intervention and case management strategies for addiction counseling, using various models of treatment, recovery, relapse prevention, and continuing care for addictive disorders.
 They learn treatment principles and philosophies of addiction-related programs, and they increase self-awareness as addiction counselors by assessing their own limitations; recognizing when they need additional resources and support; and knowing when and where to refer clients when appropriate.
 In addition, students examine substance abuse policies and regulatory processes that influence service delivery in addiction counseling.

-Based on professional standards for testing, this course provides students with an overview of the different types of diagnostic and assessment tools used in addictions counseling.
+Students receive an overview of the different types of diagnostic and assessment tools used in addictions counseling based on professional standards for testing.
 Students engage in a comprehensive examination of psychometric properties used to develop and evaluate these instruments.
 They learn various models and approaches to clinical evaluations for addictive disorders and examine the appropriate use of assessments for addictions.
 Moreover, students learn how to assess for a biopsychosocial and spiritual history, and they address ethical, legal, and sociocultural issues, including cultural bias and fairness.